 “Using the names of people from the Air Force was part of our interest in retaining our history of the base,” says Buddy.

-Unbeknownst to him, the developer of Market Common proposed Buddy’s name, “Styers”, be a street; unbeknownst to the developer, Buddy proposed that the developer’s wife’s name, “Iris”, be one.
-The department approved both, and with the erection of the street posts, the two were both surprised to see themselves commemorated in the Market Common.
+Unbeknownst to him, the developer of the Market Common proposed Buddy’s name, Styers, be a street; unbeknownst to the developer, Buddy proposed that the developer’s wife’s name, Iris, be one.
+The department approved both, and with the erection of the street posts, both were surprised to see themselves commemorated.

-“I always wanted to be stationed at the Myrtle Beach Air Force Base,” Buddy tells me with a smile.
+“I always wanted to be stationed at the Myrtle Beach Air Force Base,” Buddy says with a smile.
 “I guess I just came along late.”